1am/CANTools/shared/Readme.md

 # Project folder

-Contents of this folder will be shared with Vagrant box.
+Contents of this folder will be shared between Vagrant box and host OS.